NekoFluff/RS2017SmeltAssist/Readme.md

 ## Authors
 Cody Roberson "Necrovarus 1" - Lead Developer

-"Ciel Myst" - Algorithm Designer
+"Ciel Myst" - Algorithm Designer / Lead Aesthetics Director

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the License.md file for details